jessxwu/jessxwu.github.io/src/content/blog/2020-02-09-sweet-trip-you-will-never-know-why.md

     src: '/post-1_devil-all-the-time.jpg'
     alt:  Car driving through Oak Mountain State Park in Pelham, Alabama
 ---
+If I made music, this would be it.
+Part of the same series of album reviews I wrote back in 2015.

 ![Sweet Trip - You Will Never Know Why](/sweet-trip-ywnkw.png)